duckduckgo/duckduckgo-help-pages/_docs/results/syntax.md

         </tr>
         <tr>
             <td><code>"cats and dogs"</code></td>
             <td>Results for exact term "cats and dogs".
-If no results are found, we'll try to show related results.</td>
+If no or few results are found, we'll try to show related results.
+You can also try +"cats and dogs" for an alternate algorithm that on average is worse but may work better in certain circumstances.</td>
         </tr>
         <tr>
             <td><code>cats -dogs</code></td>